A Kernel Two-sample Test for Dynamical Systems: Illustrative Examples

 \subsection{Lorenz Attractor}

+To illustrate the usefulness of the new mixing notion we present the example of the Lorenz system, which is illustrated in \abvFig \ref{fig:lorenzscatter} and given by the following equations:

-The Lorenz attractor is a famous chaotic and deterministic dynamical system.
-It is known to mix in a topological sense \citep{luzzatto2005lorenz}.
-In the supplementary material, we provide empirical evidence that the Lorenz system mixes with respect to the herein introduced notion of MMD-mixing.
-Further, we can distinguish between two systems with slightly different parameters.
+The Lorenz attractor is a famous chaotic and deterministic dynamical system that is known to mix in a topological sense \citep{luzzatto2005lorenz}.
+Other notions, such as $\beta$-mixing, are too strong and not suitable here.
+In the appendix, we provide empirical evidence that the Lorenz system mixes with respect to the herein introduced notion of MMD-mixing.
+Connecting topological mixing on a rigorous level with MMD-mixing remains for future work.

+Further, we show numerically that we can distinguish between two systems with slightly different parameters and obtain the required properties of the kernel two-sample test.
+For the estimated $a^*$, the test is well-behaved.
+When we chose the estimated time shift too small, then the amount of false positives explodes.